The best things to do in the D.C. area the week of March 3-9

 Tuesday, March 8

-Lillie Lainoff at East City Books: Lillie Lainoff’s newest book “One for All” is a gender-bent version of “The Three Musketeers,” focusing on a girl named Tania who trains to be a musketeer, despite her own chronic illness.
+Lillie Lainoff at East City Bookshop: Lillie Lainoff’s newest book “One for All” is a gender-bent version of “The Three Musketeers,” focusing on a girl named Tania who trains to be a musketeer, despite her own chronic illness.
 Lainoff’s debut novel is not all adventure — at one point Tania meets her target, a kind, charming guy with information about her father — but leans into the importance of a found family and fighting for what you love and believe in.
 The reading takes place at the Yard, a co-working space a block from the bookstore.
 7 p.m.
 Free-$20.13.

 Wednesday, March 9

 Anacostia Community Museum reopens: The Anacostia Community Museum, one of the three Smithsonian museums that have remained closed since January, is ready to open its doors again.
-“Food for the People: Eating and Activism in Greater Washington” looks at issues of food justice, including food deserts, diversity in the industry, and community organizations that work with underserved populations.
+“Food for the People: Eating and Activism in Greater Washington” looks at issues of food justice, including food deserts, diversity in the industry and community organizations that work with underserved populations.
 Open Wednesday through Saturday.
 Free.

-Pink Siifu at Songbyrd: When Pink Siifu released “Negro” in April 2020, he couldn’t have known that, just weeks later, yet another Black man would be murdered by police, sparking protests against racist violence and police brutality across the United States and the world.
+Pink Siifu at Songbyrd: When Pink Siifu released “Negro” in April 2020, he couldn’t have known that, just weeks later, yet another Black man would be murdered by police, sparking protests over racial violence and police brutality across the United States and the world.
 In that way, the album — an avant-garde dispatch informed by everything from free jazz to hardcore punk to rap — and its cathartic attack on police, politicians and all agents of American racism proved timely and not just timeless.
 That iconoclasm continues on the sprawling “Gumbo’!”, on which the Alabama-born, Cincinnati-raised, Los Angeles-based artist adds ingredients like cooking its titular stew.
 Less noisy and more rap-focused than its predecessor, the album forgoes samples of Malcolm X and police reports for DMX and church sermons, tapping Dungeon Family legend Big Rube to inscribe the name Pink Siifu on the lineage of Black American music.
 7 p.m. $20.

 Curator’s Perspective: Pablo Picasso’s Blue Period (1901-04) and the Legacy of Pierre Puvis de Chavannes: “Picasso: Painting the Blue Period,” which opened Feb.
 26 at the Phillips Collection, is an extensive dive into Pablo Picasso’s early work, his compositional process — including hidden images — and the artists who influenced him.
-Join exhibition co-curators Susan Behrends Frank of the Phillips Collection and Kenneth Brummel of the Art Gallery of Ontario, and historian Aimée Brown Price of the New York Studio School for an online discussion about the exhibit, and Pierre Puvis de Chavannes, one of the most important artists of late 19th-century France.
+Join exhibition co-curators Susan Behrends Frank of the Phillips Collection, Kenneth Brummel of the Art Gallery of Ontario and historian Aimée Brown Price of the New York Studio School for an online discussion about the exhibit, and Pierre Puvis de Chavannes, one of the most important artists of late 19th-century France.
 6:30 p.m.
 Free.

 ‘Nomad with Carlton McCoy’ at Sixth & I: In Carlton McCoy’s forthcoming CNN series “Nomad,” the sommelier and chef travels the globe to find places where food, music, art and culture intersect.
 McCoy grew up in Southeast D.C., and one of the episodes in the first series finds him returning home to connect with friends and family and relive memories of his youth.
-This advance screening of D.C. episode is followed by an in-person conversation between McCoy and CNN senior legal analyst Laura Coates.
+This advance screening of the D.C. episode is followed by an in-person conversation between McCoy and CNN senior legal analyst Laura Coates.
 7 p.m.
 Free.